r4fun/icongram/README.md

 Installation
 ------------

-You can install the development version of hover from GitHub with:
+You can install the development version of icongram from GitHub with:

     # install.packages("devtools")
     devtools::install_github("r4fun/icongram")